chrisbuerginrogers/rogerslab/README.md

 ## How to Add Your Project
 1. Go to the [FET lab Google Drive](https://drive.google.com/drive/folders/14_Pz8O_YQauf5cpMfGmqNgqhk9FnoIfN?usp=sharing).
 To access this folder, you should use CEEO Google account
 2. Add your project information to `projects` sheets.
-Please refer to tips when you fill out each data.
+Refer to tips when you fill out each data.
 You can find tips if you hover cells on top
 3. Create your project folder with your project id under the `assets` folder and upload all images and videos of your projects

 ## Acknowledgement